AZ-400: Designing and Implementing Microsoft DevOps Solutions

 Creating Your First YAML Pipeline

 The image is a guide for creating a YAML pipeline, showing steps to select a repository from a list.
-It includes a sidebar with steps and a repository selection interface.
+It includes a sidebar with steps and a dark interface for selecting a repository.

 trigger: